fistoook/C-assembler/readme.md

 ## 📝 Usage

 I provided a complete **MAKEFILE** to help you compile the assembler.
-Just go ahead and run the program, you will be fully guided and instucted and the proper usage!
+Just go ahead and run the program, you will be fully guided and instructed!

 ## 🌟 Acknowledgements

-This is the final project (Maman 14) for the Systems Programming Laboratory course at the Open University of Israel
+This is the final project (Maman 14) for the Systems Programming Laboratory course at the Open University of Israel.